Ari Goldwag: Singer, songwriter, composer, producer

 Goldwag took voice lessons for five years with Cantor Hersh Einhorn, who also coached Avraham Fried.
 He produced his first solo album, Lishuascha Kivinu (For Your Salvation We Do Long) in 2003.
 In addition to composing 10 of the 11 tracks on the album, he mixed, engineered and produced the album himself, together with Jeff Horvitch.
 As of 2022, he has released eight solo albums.
 His son, Moshe Dov Goldwag, also performs on his albums and videos.

 Goldwag appears in music videos to promote his albums, including "Hashem Loves You" and "Am Echad" (One Nation).
 For the latter video, he played five different denominations of Jews – Haredi, Hasidic, Breslov, Religious Zionist, and secular.
 He performed the song "Am Echad" at HASC 27 in 2014.

 Goldwag has made guest appearances on albums by Mendy Wald and Shloime Dachs, Shalsheles, David Lowy, and Moshe David Weissman, and performed on the compilation albums A Capella Treasury: Yom Tov, Sameach at the Wheel, and A Kumsitz in the Rain.
 He also writes songs for other artists, including the hit song "Yesh Tikvah" (There Is Hope) (2012) and "Ivri Anochi" (Proud Jew) (2017), both of which were composed by Goldwag, and lyrics co-written with Miriam Israeli for singer Benny Friedman.
 Additionally, he produces albums for other artists, including Sheves Achim 1 & 2, and Sheves Chaverim 1 & 2, which feature child vocalists performing Goldwag's compositions and musical arrangements.
 Goldwag plays piano and guitar.

 In 2007 he founded the Ari Goldwag Orchestra, which performs at weddings, bar mitzvahs, organizational fundraisers, and concerts.
 He occasionally performs in concert in the United States.
 He is the chazzan for Rosh Hashana and Yom Kippur at a Seattle-area synagogue.

 Musical style

 Goldwag characterizes his musical style as "yeshivishe pop", in contrast to "Hasidic pop".
 He composes songs in both English and Hebrew.
 While his Hebrew-language melodies are based on Jewish prayers and psalms, his English-language compositions are original.
 On his fifth solo album, The English Album, all the tracks are in English.

 Other activities

 Goldwag is a prolific author and lecturer on Torah topics.
-He has recorded hundreds of talks on the weekly Torah portion.
+He has recorded hundreds of talks on the weekly Torah portion and on the topic of Bitachon (Faith in God).
 Since 2007 he has delivered Torah shiurim on mussar and hashkafah on a podcast.
 He is also the author of a book on personal growth, titled Perfectly Imperfect: Breaking out of the ordinary and striving for greatness (Mosaica - Distributed by Feldheim).